Getting Started

 transforms, bounds, and exported animation clips.

-Option 1: Editor
+Option 1: Blender add-on

 Option 2: CLI